Charge Schedule Optimization and Infrastructure Planning for Solar-Integrated Electric Bus Transit Systems: Conclusions and Future Work

 Our scenario-based LP model effectively captured the seasonal variations in RES, offering a more accurate representation of real-world conditions.
-Future research could explore non-linear charging profiles, bus battery drive cycles, and online decision-making with delays in trip schedules.
-Additionally, technological advancements, such as bidirectional charging, could be a valuable feature to add to our model.
+An additional extension could be to jointly optimize the battery capacity of the fleet, thereby capturing trade-offs between battery sizing, charging infrastructure, and operational costs across scenarios.
+Since vehicle Original Equipment Manufacturers (OEMs) typically offer only a limited number of battery-capacity configurations, one could also solve the proposed model for each available configuration and select the one that minimizes the overall system cost.
+As more EB and BESS data become available, future research could explore RES integration with non-linear charging profiles, bus battery drive cycles, BESS calendar and cycle aging, and online decision-making with delays in trip schedules.
+Future work can also incorporate integer decision variables to explicitly model these operational constraints, albeit at the cost of increased computational complexity.
+Other promising future directions include (1) extending the model to a multi-day framework with explicit representation of overnight operations, (2) incorporating bidirectional charging, and (3) joint optimization of vehicle assignment and charging decisions.
 Nonetheless, our study provides strong support for integrating renewable energy and adapting to power generation fluctuations in the charge scheduling of electric bus fleets.